List of Little Britain characters: Warren

 Warren appears in a hospital, apparently on his deathbed.
 Throughout the sketch, he goes quiet and appears to be dead.
 However, as the family begin to mourn, he speaks again to reveal himself as still alive, and "still waiting".
 Towards the end of the sketch, he appears to die, as he does not speak for a long time.
 As his family starts to mourn, he gets out of bed and announces he needs to use the toilet, shocking the family.

 He also appears in deleted scenes from series 3, still waiting to die.
 It is obviously a long time since the last sketch and the family is preparing to leave.
-As they say goodbye and let the nurses to call if anything happens, Warren calls "Stay where you are..."
+As they say goodbye and tell the nurses to call if anything happens, Warren calls "Stay where you are..."